next-multilingual/next-multilingual/README.md

 - The enforcement of i18n best practices across your entire application.
 - Modular messages (also known as "localized strings") that work just like CSS modules (no more monolithic files).
 - A powerful `useMessages` hook that supports [ICU MessageFormat](https://unicode-org.github.io/icu/userguide/format_parse/messages/) and JSX injection out of the box.
-- The ability to use localized URLs (e.g., `/en-us/contact-us` for U.S. English and `/fr-ca/nous-joindre` for Canadian French).
+- The ability to use localized URLs (e.g., `/en-us/contact-us` for U.S. English and `/fr-ca/nous-joindre` for Canadian French) **✱**.
 - All page URLs will use locale prefixes (related to this [discussion](https://github.com/vercel/next.js/discussions/18419)).
 - Can easily be configured with smart locale detection that dynamically renders the homepage, without using redirections.
 - Automatically generate canonical and alternate links optimized for SEO.

+**✱** Your default locale slugs must match the `pages` directory file system (e.g., a slug for "About us" should be in an `about-us` directory).
+If the default locale you require uses characters beyond those supported by the file system, it hasn't been tested and will likely not work.
+Pull requests are welcome 😊.

 ## Before we start 💎